 Transparency and exchange of information for tax purposes is about putting an end to bank secrecy and tax evasion through global tax co-operation.
-The Global Forum is a key international body working on the implementation of international standards.
-It ensures that these high standards are in place around the world through its monitoring and peer review activities.
+The Global Forum is the leading international body working on the implementation of the international tax transparency standards.
+It ensures that these high standards are in place around the world through its monitoring, peer reviewing and capacity-building activities.

 The first standard agreed and implemented provides for the international exchange of information on request (EOIR), where a tax authority can request a particular piece of information to progress a tax investigation.